BenjaminDBallard/myco-tex-sensors/README.md

 ## Related Projects/Modules

 **myco-tex-sensors** This project.
-Scripts to effectively recieve and send temps, humitity, co2 and other enviromental variables using python.
+Scripts to effectively recieve and send temps, humitity, co2 and other enviromental variables using C++.

 **myco-tex-backend** This serves up REST endpoints for dashboard application using express, node, & mysql2.